YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 The workflow is as follows:

 Helen and Phil each create a new GPG keyring and a new public-private key pair (This step can be omitted if they already have GPG keyrings and public and private keys.
 However, see the section below on operation with Gnu Privacy Guard version 2.).
 In the gen_keypair.sh script GPG generates the key pair [see note], putting public and private keys in the key ring; the latter locked with a passphrase.
 The public key is also exported to a text file, and its fingerprint is displayed in the terminal session.
 Each of them e-mails (or otherwise sends) her/his public key text file to the other.
-One alternative to direct sending of of public keys is to upload them to a keyserver, such as the MIT PGP Public Key Server at http://pgp.mit.edu .
+One alternative to the direct sending of public keys is to upload them to a keyserver, such as the MIT PGP Public Key Server at http://pgp.mit.edu .
 This is illustrated below; first Helen, then Phil (if the GNUPGHOME environment variable is not set, it will default to $HOME/.gnupg).

 .. note::
    Generating a public-private keypair can consume a significant amount of the entropy in a computer system.
 Running out of entropy can cause the operation to stall until sufficient entropy becomes available.
 You may need to consider external entropy sources or entropy gathering daemons for computer systems on which key generation will occur frequently.
 For encrypted databases on virtual machines, you may need to generate public-private keypairs on host computers and then ship the keyrings to the virtual guests.

 .. image:: gen_keypair.png

-Helen e-mails helen@yottadb_pubkey.txt the file containing her exported public key to Phil, and Phil sends phil@yottadb_pubkey.txt, his exported public key to Helen.
+Helen e-mails helen@yottadb_pubkey.txt, the file containing her exported public key to Phil, and Phil sends phil@yottadb_pubkey.txt, his exported public key to Helen.
 To protect against "man in the middle" attacks, they speak on the phone to exchange key fingerprints, or send each other the fingerprints by text message, or facsimile - a different communication channel than that used to exchange the keys.
 They use the import_and_sign_key.sh shell script.
 After importing and signing each other's public keys, Phil and Helen can communicate securely with each other, even in the presence of eavesdroppers.
 Helen's keyring with Phil's imported key is shown below:

 .. image:: import_sign_key.png

 Using the gen_sym_key.sh script, Helen generates a symmetric cipher key for Phil to use in encrypting a new database file cust.dat.
-With a key strength of 2, a symmetric key is suitable for use in production and in the example is stored in file helen_cust_dat.txt encrypted with Helen's public key so that only she can decrypt it.
+With a key strength of 2, a symmetric key is suitable for use in production and, in the example, is stored in file helen_cust_dat.txt encrypted with Helen's public key so that only she can decrypt it.
 The gen_sym_key.sh script never displays the symmetric cipher key; the key in the text file on disk can only be decrypted with Helen's private key.

 With the encrypt_sign_db_key.sh script, Helen uses her private key to decrypt the symmetric cipher key in helen_cust_dat.txt, encrypts it with Phil's public key, and signs it with her private key, creating a file called phil_cust_dat.txt.
 She sends this file to Phil, either as an e-mail attachment, or putting it in a mutually agreed upon location on disk.
 As before, even though the key is on disk, it can be decrypted only with Phil's private key.
-Note that from this point on, even if Helen is hit by a truck, or resigns, Phil has access to the key and can use the same encrypt_sign_db_key.sh script to provide the key to, say, Xavier, Helen's successor.
+Note that from this point on, even if Helen is hit by a truck or resigns, Phil has access to the key and can use the same encrypt_sign_db_key.sh script to provide the key to, say, Xavier, Helen's successor.
 Helen preparing the key for Phil is shown below.

 .. image:: gen_sym_key.png